syrianarchive/yemeniarchive-investigations/about/index.md

 - Civilian casualties as a result of alleged attacks by Yemeni government forces
 - Civilian casualties as a result of alleged attacks by pro-Yemeni government forces
 - Plunder and theft
-- Coalition airstrikes in Syria
+- Coalition airstrikes in Yemen
-- Russian airstrikes in Syria
+- Russian airstrikes in Yemen

-The materials can be filtered according to the identified weapons used in the incident.
-The weapons list include:

-- Chemical Weapons
-- Chlorine Gas
-- Mustard Gas
-- Sarin
-- Cluster Munition
-- Incendiary Weapons
-- ZAB-2.5S
-- ShOAB-0.5
-- AO-2.5RT/RTM
-- SPBE
-- ZAB-2.5SM
-- PTAB-1M
-- RBK-500
-- Barrel Bomb
-- 9M79M Tochka
-- Drone
-- FAB-500 SHN
-- OFAB 250-270
-- Thermobaric weapon
-- Artillery
-- Rockets launchers

 Additional value is added to the material by recording as much metadata and chain of custody information as possible, including **location, date and origin**.
 This contextualises material by addressing the questions of **when, where and what happened in a specific incident which will help viewers to identify and understand it**.